mindspore-ai/docs/docs/programming_guide/source_en/dataset_loading.md

 [0.81585667 0.96883469] [0.77994068]
 ```

-If you want to use distributed training, you need to implement the `__iter__` method in the sampler class based on this mode.
+If you want to use distributed training, you need to implement the `__iter__` method in the sampler class additionally.
 The index of the sampled data is returned each time.

 ```python
 import math